Habibi (poet)

-Habibi (Həbibi, حبیبی; 1470 – 1519/1520) was a late 15th and early 16th century Azerbaijani poet.
+Habibi (Həbibi, حبیبی; 1470–1519/1520) was a late 15th and early 16th century poet.
 He is regarded as the most important Azerbaijani poet of his generation.

 Habibi spent the early years of his life in the court of Aq Qoyunlu ruler Yaqub Beg, where he began writing his first poems.
 In 1502, he became a Safavid court poet, earning the title "king of poets" from Safavid king Ismail I. His works were written in his native Azerbaijani language and dealt with topics like love, alcohol, Hurufism and Sufism.
 He influenced major later poets, including Fuzuli, and had a significant influence on the development of Azerbaijani literature.
 Habibi spent his final years in Anatolia, where he died in 1519 or 1520.

 Life

-Habibi was born in the village of Bərgüşad in 1470 (now part of the Ujar District of Azerbaijan).
+Habibi was born in the village of Bərgüşad in 1470 (now part of the Ujar District of Azerbaijan) to a poor Azerbaijani family.
+He was a pious Hurufi and a Shia Muslim.
 During his childhood, he worked as a shepherd.
 According to the Safavid prince Sam Mirza, while out shepherding one day, Habibi encountered the Aq Qoyunlu ruler Yaqub Beg, who was on a hunting trip and took him under his patronage because of his genius.
 Habibi wrote his first poems while living in the Aq Qoyunlu palace during Yaqub Beg's reign.

 From 1490, the year Yaqub Beg died, to 1502, Habibi's life is unknown.
-He became a Safavid court poet in 1502, and the Safavid king Ismail I (1487–1524), who was himself a poet, dubbed him malekoʾsh-shoʿarā (māliku sh-shuʿarā, lit. 'king of poets').
-In all likelihood, he came to the Ottoman capital of Constantinople (modern-day Istanbul) in 1514, perhaps as an outcome of the capture of Tabriz, the then Safavid capital, by Selim I. According to academic Hamid Arasly (1902–1983), Habibi was one of 1700 artists brought to Constantinople by Ottoman Sultan Selim I after the capture of Tabriz in 1514.
+He became a Safavid court poet in 1502, and the Safavid king Ismail I (1487–1524), who was himself a poet, dubbed him malekoʾsh-shoʿarā (or māliku sh-shuʿarā, lit. 'king of poets').
+In all likelihood, he came to the Ottoman capital of Constantinople (modern-day Istanbul) in 1514, perhaps as an outcome of the capture of Tabriz, the then Safavid capital, by Selim I. According to the academic Hamid Arasly (1902–1983), Habibi was one of 1700 artists brought to Constantinople by Ottoman Sultan Selim I after the capture of Tabriz in 1514.
 The depiction of Habibi as Selim I's courtier by Evliya Çelebi suggests that the sultan, who was very interested in Turkish and Persian literature, may have shielded him from Shah Ismail, who could have been upset at the poet for leaving the Safavid court.

 Habibi is said to have died during the reign of Selim I, but the exact date is uncertain.
-According to Evliya Çelebi, he was buried in the Caferabad tekke in Sütlüce.
-Encyclopedia Iranica and Encyclopedia of Islam note that the poet died in 1519, while the Great Soviet Encyclopedia and Meydan Larousse Encyclopedia give his death date as 1520.
+According to Evliya Çelebi, he was buried in the Caferabad tekke in Sütlüce, Constantinople.
+The Encyclopedia Iranica and the Encyclopedia of Islam note that the poet died in 1519, while the Great Soviet Encyclopedia and the Meydan Larousse Encyclopedia give his death date as 1520.